-- 4.1 Promote and highlight the Common's 'Management Plan' to a range of locally interested groups/ village residents.
+- 4.1 Promote and highlight the Common's Management Plan to a range of locally interested groups/ village residents.
 Ensure continued local support of the Parish Council, Greensand Trust and the Chilterns Conservation Board. - 4.2 Promote and highlight the common using a range of media.
-Ensure continued local coverage in The Parish Link, Central Bedfordshire Council / Get Out magazine, press and other publications wider afield including The Chilterns Society News Magazine and Chilterns AONB publications. - 4.3 Studham Common has great potential as a learning resource with Studham Lower School in close proximity.
+Ensure continued local coverage in The Parish Link, Central Bedfordshire Council, press and other publications including The Chilterns Society News Magazine and Chilterns AONB publications. - 4.3 Studham Common has great potential as a learning resource with Studham Lower School in close proximity.
 This school should be encouraged to use the site as frequently as possible.
-Access to The 'Chilterns Commons Education Resource Pack' aims to link with the national curriculum. - 4.4 Support the CAONB in its 'Heritage Lottery Fund' bid for the role of a 'Commons Project Officer' that would be beneficial to support individuals and groups who want to regenerate their commons but, who may not have the time, the expertise or the resources to do so.
-If the bid is successful the project is expected to run from 2011 2015. - 4.5 The emergence of the new 'Unitary Authority' 'Central Bedfordshire' has required the updating of publicity and information materials.
-New 'Interpretation Panels' at the car parks were completed in 2010, New leaflets need to be developed and their continued availability in local outlets ensured. - 4.6 Ensure CBC Countryside Access Team incorporate themes of the 'OAIP' and its 'Service Business Plan' and any local developed 'Performance Indicators' (PI's) in to this and subsequent management plans. - 4.7 Continue to raise awareness of the site as a place of open access and informal recreation for walkers and horse-riders. - 4.8 Continue to support FoSC in achieving 'Green Pennant Award', this is a national award that recognises high quality green spaces in England and Wales that are managed by voluntary and community groups.
+Access to The 'Chilterns Commons Education Resource Pack' aims to link with the national curriculum. - 4.4 Ensure CBC Countryside Sites Team incorporate themes of the OAIP and its Business Plan and any local developed 'Performance Indicators' (PI's) in to this and subsequent management plans.

+- 4.5 Continue to raise awareness of the site as a place of open access and informal recreation for walkers and horse-riders. - 4.6 Continue to support FoSC in achieving Green Flag Community Award status; this is a national award that recognises high quality green spaces in England and Wales that are managed by voluntary and community groups.
 Green spaces are different so each site is judged on its own merits and suitability to the community it serves.